A study by psychology professor Dr. Gail Matthews reveals that people who write down their goals are 20% more likely to accomplish them.

 Zoom out for a moment.

-If you’re setting a goal to improve your employee retention, how does it help the company achieve its business goals?
+If you’re setting a goal to improve your employee retention, how does it help your company achieve its business goals?
 Does the company have other goals that need to be prioritized right now?

 Make sure the goals you set for your team are relevant for the current state of your company, and that they will help achieve the company’s overall objectives.

 Referring to our example, improving the annual employee retention rates can reduce costs incurred towards talent scouting, onboarding, and training.
-Its impact can show up in the company’s bottom line, and optimizing profits is certainly a core objective for businesses.
+Its impact can show up in the company’s bottom line and, as optimizing profits is certainly a core objective for businesses, it’s a relevant goal.

 If you don’t give yourself a target date to achieve a goal, you’ll significantly reduce the chances of achieving it.
 You might get stuck in a state where you keep pushing it back but never really start working on it.

-Setting a target date can also help you track the progress of your goals and understand how the strategy is performing over time.
+Setting a target date helps you track the progress of your goals and understand how the strategy is performing over time.
 This will allow you to optimize your strategy if needed and allow you a chance to get back on track.

 In our example, the HR team’s goal is to improve the annual employee retention rate by 5%.
 But when does the team need to achieve this goal by—a year, two years, or five years?